 Does being biracial influence your work at all?

 My mom would go to pow wows so; I can say that I am in tune with my Native American side.
 I’m also in tune with my Irish American side as well and I am extremely pro-Black.
 My mom was a Black activist that dated a white guy.
 People could not believe it in my family.
 My name’s Aziza.
 So my siblings and I have African Arabic names.
 Pro-blackness influences my jewelry.
 Before I started doing the jewelry that I’m making now I used to make jewelry with cloth.
 I used to make Africa shaped earrings with kente cloth, and denim on the back.
-I’m from DC- c’mon now, that’s pro black, like, culture, culture, culture.
+I’m from DC- c’mon now, that’s pro black.
 My favorite subject in school was African American history, because there’s so much that people do not know.
 So, if you see a lot of my work, I say it’s godly.
 I got a Nefertiti tattoo because I am a queen.
 I keep that in my art, consistently, whether it’s my Native American side with my dream-catchers, or household interior decorations.
-When you go even further with that, it goes into Native Americans doing the herbs and certain things that people completely forget about, and I’m really big into my herbs.
+When you go even further with that, it goes into Native Americans doing the herbs.
 I pray to Lady Guadalupe and I refuse to pray to Mother Mary.
 Why?
 No shade, but I’m not going to pray to a white woman.
 My mother’s Black.
 So, I’m going to pray to a woman of color, because that’s who I feel I’m more connected with.
 I pray to Lady Guadalupe, from the Catholic religion, which is so big, I do rituals, which, back in the day, Catholics called witchcraft, but it was more of a manifestation.
 It’s not just saying, oh yeah, I’m Native American.
 No, I don’t take medicine.
 I only resort to herbs.
 Back in the day, Native Americans, that’s all they worked with.
 So, when I make candles, I put sage in my candles, I do things that incorporate my Native American, my black, my Irish sides.

 How do you feel you create or find sisterhood amongst other women of color artists?

 Okay, I’ll be real with you because there’s no other way to explain it.
 We can all help each other.
-I’m not scared to sit there and say oh you’re good at this, can you teach me?
-I guess a lot of people respect that, because it’s intimidating.
-I don’t know what it is but, some people are intimidated.
-A lot of women are intimidated, and don’t want to ask for help because they think “she’s going to think I need her, she is going to think she’s better than me”.
+I’m not scared to sit there and say, “Oh you’re good at this, can you teach me?”
+I guess a lot of people respect that because it’s intimidating.
+A lot of women are intimidated, and don’t want to ask for help because they think.
+“She’s going to think I need her.
+She is going to think she’s better than me”.
 It’s not that!
 If you know something, share.
 I want to have a show that’s just women of color artists.
 We need to come together.
 I hate when I hear people say, “Blacks don’t support each other.”
 We do!
 But it’s just not as dominant as we want it to be.
 I don’t hate.
 I know my home girls make glasses and the others make clothing, another bomb artist, stylist, performer, we can do something together!
-I don’t hate, I don’t discriminate, I don’t judge.
+I don’t hate, I don’t discriminate.
+I don’t judge.
 I like to come together.
 I’m sometimes oblivious to some people’s attitudes nowadays.